 Staying active is an essential part of living a healthy life.
 As we age, maintaining fitness and mobility can take more effort than when we were younger, and injuries may add up.

-If slowing down isn’t an option, then knowing which therapies can help keep you moving for the long term is essential.
-One time-tested option that’s especially important for older adults is physical therapy.
+If slowing down isn’t an option, knowing which therapies can help keep you moving for the long term is essential.
+Physical therapy is one time-tested option that’s especially important for older adults.Â

 Let’s look at physical therapy, its uniqueness and effectiveness, and how to choose the right physical therapist for your needs.